garnierclement/pfe/sensors/README.md

 			}
 		}

-9. Generate, Let's assume no generation in needed here (for instance, the mouse sensor need a pure data patch whereas the inertial sensor does not need anything)
+9. For the `generate` step, we will assume that no generation is required here (for instance, the mouse sensor need a Pure Data patch whereas the inertial sensor does not need anything)

 		{
 			"name": "my_new_sensor",